Where Will Technology Manufacturing Lead Next?

 In the traditional manufacturing process, a factory (or even, on a much smaller scale, an artisan) starts with a larger piece of raw material and takes away the layers or parts of the material that are not required.
 Think of cutting timber down to size or reducing and shaping a lump of metal.
 This is known as subtractive manufacturing.
 Additive manufacturing is the opposite.
 It starts with nothing and gradually adds the material in ultra-thin layers, building them up until the required object is created.
 This process is also commonly known as 3D printing, as the creation of the individual layers can be equated to the action of a traditional printer.

 3D printing itself is not new.
-It has been used for years in high-value manufacturing such as the aerospace industry.
-The difference now is that the digital design software that is also required has become more sophisticated and 3D printing has become more accessible.
-This has led to smaller companies being able to offer bespoke, individualised items and for specialist SMEs to be able to adopt the technology.
+It has been used for years in high-value manufacturing, such as in the aerospace industry.
+The difference now is that the required digital design software has become more sophisticated, and 3D printing has become more accessible.
+This has led to smaller companies being able to offer bespoke, individualised items and specialist SMEs being able to adopt the technology.

 Amazon has filed a patent application for trucks to be equipped with 3D printers that can manufacture an ordered item en route to the customer’s address.
 Dispersed factories, where items are produced locally on a small scale rather than from a central factory on a much larger one, are another option.

-Pam Murphy, CEO at the business software group Infor, says “As well as reducing waste, [3D printing] will allow companies to save money because they won’t need to keep parts inventories when they can just print them off as needed.
+Pam Murphy, CEO of the business software group Infor, says, “As well as reducing waste, [3D printing] will allow companies to save money because they won’t need to keep parts inventories when they can just print them off as needed.
 They will also be able to reduce 10 steps in manufacturing down to one.”

 Light and sound